dsb-lab/CellBasedModels.jl/docs/src/Usage.md

 Depending on the choice of saving properties, the evolve function will return a `CommunityInTime` object, which is an array of Communities with the saved steps in the evolution or will return nothing, in case the data is saved in the hard drive.

+## Optimizing the parameters

+In many cases, we are interested in fitting the algorithm to some data.
+For that, we need to optimize the parameters of our model.
+The package areadly incorporates many algorithms that can be used for the optimization of agent based models.
 ## Debugging Tips

 In the compile stage, all of this definitions of parameters, rules, etc. are internally managed to be vectorized and construct a custom made evolution function.
 All this transformations are performed under deep use of Metaprogramming and return a function that is evaluated in the compiled model under `compiledModel.evolve` property.
 Moreover, the compiled function is saved as an Expression in the property `compiledModel.program`.